alienswamp/alienswamp.github.io/_posts/2018-09-14-seniordesign1.markdown

 For power, I don’t think that mains power will be enough.
 If one of the ideas ends up working, and less power will be needed to shift the user’s weight, we may end up using mains power.
 Otherwise, we’ll end up using a battery pack.

-By next week, hopefully we’ll have a finalized budget and 3 designs from which to choose from.
+Hopefully we’ll have a finalized budget and 3 designs from which to choose from.